Ottawa Braves

 The Ottawa Braves are the athletic teams that represent Ottawa University, located in Ottawa, Kansas, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1982–83 academic year; which they were a member on a previous stint from their charter member days in 1902–03 to 1970–71).
 The Braves previously competed as a charter member of the Heart of America Athletic Conference (HAAC) from 1971–72 to 1981–82.

 Varsity teams

-Ottawa competes in 31 intercollegiate varsity athletic teams: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, powerlifting, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, bowling, cross country, flag football, golf, lacrosse, powerlifting, soccer, softball, stunt, tennis, track & field, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance and eSports.
-Also OU offers varied intramural programs.
+Ottawa competes in 31 intercollegiate varsity athletic teams:

 Football

 Ottawa University first put a football team on the field in 1891.
-As of the conclusion of the 2008 season, the total record of the football team is 117 years, 970 games, 502 victories, 421 defeats, 47 ties.
-The current 2009 season has the Braves 10–0 and conference champions.
-The first time in the history of the school that this has happened.
-They are currently ranked number 20 in the nation.
+As of the conclusion of the 2008 season, the total record of the football team is 132 years, 1,135 games, 597 victories, 491 defeats, 47 ties.
+Ottawa has won the KCAC Conference Championship 21 times and the Heart of America Athletic Conference 1 time.
 The current football coach is Nick Davis, who took over starting in 2022.